nmquijada/tormes/README.md

 <br>

 ## Versions history
+- **v.1.2.0** (September 2020, *current*): solved issues from v.1.1.
+New features: Kraken2 is now used instead of Kraken, increasing the sensitivity and speed for the taxonomic identification based on *k*-mers.
+Additionally, rRNA genes will be extracted from the genomes and the 16S rRNA genes will be  used for taxonomic classification by using the RDP Classifier.
-- **v.1.1** (April 2020, *current*): solved issues from v.1.0.
-New feature: Enables the option to include already assembled genomes into the analysis, alone or in combination with raw sequencing data.
+- **v.1.1** (April 2020): solved issues from v.1.0.
+New features: Enables the option to include already assembled genomes into the analysis, alone or in combination with raw sequencing data.
 - **v.1.0** (April 2019): original version of the TORMES pipeline.